Kotlin/kotlinx-benchmark/README.md

 ## Examples

-To help you better understand how to use the kotlinx-benchmark library, we've provided an [examples](examples) subproject.
+To help you better understand how to use the `kotlinx-benchmark` library, we've provided an [examples](examples) subproject.
 These examples showcase various use cases and offer practical insights into the library's functionality.

 ## Contributing

-We welcome contributions to kotlinx-benchmark!
+We welcome contributions to `kotlinx-benchmark`!
 If you want to contribute, please refer to our [Contribution Guidelines](CONTRIBUTING.md).